brazil-data-cube/rstac/README.md

 In the code below, we get some STAC items of `CB4-16D-2` collection that intersects the bounding box passed to the `bbox` parameter.
 To do this, we call the `stac_search` function that implements the STAC `/search` endpoint.
-The returned document is a STAC Item Collection (a geojson containing a feature collection).
+The returned document is a STAC Item Collection (a `GeoJSON` containing a feature collection).

 ``` r